trinodb/trino.io/broadcast/index.md

 ## Upcoming episodes

 <dl>
-<dt>27 Feb 2025: Trino Community Broadcast 71 - Fake it real good</dt>
-<dd><a href="https://github.com/nineinchnick">Jan Waś</a> teaches us about the
-new Faker connector and how you can use it to emulate data that does not exist on any storage, how you can shape it as you need, and how you can then learn real SQL, build real reports, and make some real charts -  all with fake data.</dd>
 <dt>13 Mar 2025: Trino Community Broadcast 72 - Keeping the lake clean</dt>
 <dd><a href="https://www.linkedin.com/in/viktor-kessler/">Viktor Kessler</a> and
 <a href="https://www.linkedin.com/in/thielc/">Christian Thiel</a> from Vakamo